abeer23456/CSA_2001abeer25bce11186smartstudytimerecommender/README.md

 # 📚 Smart Study Time Recommender

+🔍 Overview

-An AI-based system that recommends study hours using factors like difficulty, preparation, importance, and exam proximity, helping students plan efficiently and improve performance.
+This project is an AI-based system that recommends how many hours a student should study for a subject based on difficulty, preparation level, importance, and exam proximity.